oracle-livelabs/pts/ai-agentics-mcp/lab1/lab1.md

 ---

-## AI Agent Architecture: MCP as the Central Nervous System
+## Task 2: MCP as the Central Nervous System

 An AI agent system powered by the Model Context Protocol (MCP) is architected for maximum modularity, scalability, and security, with MCP serving as its central nervous system.
 This architecture ensures that all components communicate and operate in a standardized, efficient, and secure manner.